TheoWeinberger/py_FS/README.md

     - seaborn 0.11.2
     - copy from python 3.9.10

+To use SKEAF for calculating extremal orbits the code expects to find an executable named skeaf in the users bin.
+The correct version of SKEAF can be found in the folder fs_plot_skeaf along with a makefile for ifort openmp compilation

 ## Examples

 Directory contains example .bxsf files foir UTe2.
 To test, run fs_plot.py UTe2